• Skip to main content

 Owners Fall for Their Fainting Goats, Lawrence Journal-World, page 1B, cont. on page 3B, June 25th, 2007

-Tennessee Fainting Goats were moved from “threatened” to the status of “watch” under The American Livestock Breed Conservancy (ALBC).
+Tennessee Fainting Goats were moved from “threatened” to the status of “watch” on the Conservation Priority List with The American Livestock Breed Conservancy (ALBC).

 source: The Livestock Conservancy